Avocado is a fruit because it has a flesh and a seed, it comes from a tree, and it can be eaten.

 Both fruits and vegetables come from plants, and it can be hard to distinguish between them.

-While fruits develop from a plant’s flower and often contain seeds, vegetables usually consist of the stalks, flower buds, roots or leaves.
+While fruits develop from a plant’s flower and often contain seeds, vegetables usually consist of the stalks, flower buds, roots, or leaves.

-Although these guidelines are not set in stone, they should be sufficient to distinguish between fruits and vegetables most of the time.
+Though these guidelines are not set in stone, they should be sufficient to distinguish between fruits and vegetables most of the time.

-- Butternut squash
+- butternut squash

-Avocados are commonly used to make guacamole.
+They’re most commonly used to make guacamole.

 Furthermore, their smooth and creamy texture makes them a great choice for puddings or smoothies.

-Lastly, avocados can be used as a replacement for butter either as a spread or in baking.
+Lastly, avocados can be used as a replacement for butter — either as a spread or in baking.